19 Fun & Romantic Pasadena Date Ideas

 5. The Norton Simon Museum

 The Norton Simon Museum offers world-class paintings and sculptures just west of Old Town Pasadena at 411 W. Colorado Blvd.
 If you’re into Rodin, Van Gogh, Degas, Picasso, Renoir, and Monet, this place is for you.
 Many reviewers on Yelp say this is their favorite art museum in L.A., over the Getty and LACMA!
 It’s well worth checking out if you are into art!
-Admission is $15 for adults and free for students and active-duty military personnel with valid ID!

 The Norton Simon usually closes at 5 PM but is open until 7 PM on Saturdays.

 If you’re really into contemporary art, you might want to also check out the very small but highly-regarded Pasadena Museum of California Art.
-It’s very close to Paseo Colorado and Urrth Caffe if you want something to do afterward.
+It’s very close to Paseo Colorado and Urth Caffe if you want something to do afterward.

 6. Bistro 45